10 Unique Places to Visit in Nevada

 In my opinion, though, those myths or beliefs (whatever you want to call them) only add to the overall uniqueness of this state.
 If you look outside of Las Vegas and Reno, I believe you’d be genuinely surprised at all of what Nevada has to offer (I know I was when I first moved here nearly twenty years ago).

-If you’re eyeballing Nevada for your 2025 family travel plans but want to get the true experience, read on to see my recommendations for ten unique places to visit in Nevada.
+If you’re eyeballing Nevada for your family travel plans but want to go outside of the box, read on to discover my recommendations for ten unique places to visit in Nevada.
 This list is by no means exhaustive, but it’s a great place to start.
 Let’s get into it!

 1) Berlin-Ichthyosaur State Park